 Vegetarian Tasting Menu (9-course meal): EUR 90;

-Surprise Tasting Menu by chef Alessandro Borgo EUR 120;
+Surprise Tasting Menu by chef Alessandro Borgo EUR 120 (for tables with more than 6 guests);

 Osteria Tasting Menu (8-course meal): EUR 75 (plus wine pairing EUR 35)